 The Role

-This role is embedded in our Employee Relations team, which sits within the wider People and Culture (P&C) team and reports to the US ER Lead based in Mountain View, CA. The role will primarily manage ER for the East Coast and Canada.
+This role is embedded in our Employee Relations team, which sits within the wider People and Culture (P&C) team and reports to the US ER Lead based in Mountain View, CA.

 Key responsibilities: